Is Paddleboarding Easy to Learn? How Hard Is It?

-Paddleboarding is a fantastic water sport that gives you a full-body workout while also allowing you to experience nature's beauty.
-However, as with any sport, there are typical mistakes that rookie tend to make that can negatively impact their experience.
+Paddle boarding is a fantastic water sport that gives you a full-body workout while also allowing you to experience nature's beauty.
+However, as with any sport, there are typical mistakes that rookies tend to make that can negatively impact their experience.

 Don't stand at the back of the board like you're trying to hide from the waves.
-Keep those feet shoulder-width apart, point your fingers forward, and keep those legs slightly bent for maximum balance.
+Stand about midway on the board, keep those feet shoulder-width apart, point your fingers forward, and keep those legs slightly bent for maximum balance.

-Let's talk about the paddling technique.
-No windmill arms or noodle arms are allowed here!
-Keep those hands shoulder-width apart, and make sure your arms are straight as you pull that paddle towards you.
+Let's talk about paddling technique.
+Keep your hands shoulder-width apart, and make sure your arms are straight as you pull that paddle towards you.

-And don't forget to engage those core muscles, folks!
+And don't forget to engage your core muscles.
 Your abs will thank you as you power through those waves with ease.